antfu/vue-template-promise/README.md

 </template>
 ```

-Rhe slot will not be rendered initially (similar to `v-if="false"`), until you call the `start` method from the component.
+The slot will not be rendered initially (similar to `v-if="false"`), until you call the `start` method from the component.

 ```ts
 const result = await TemplatePromise.start()